Conference time zone: GMT+1:00 (Lisbon)

 - Marina Sudo & Olivier Lartillot*

-Improving Auditory Memory for Analysing Contemporary Music: The Use of Computational Analytical Tools as an Aid of Listening
+Contemporary Music Analysis and Auditory Memory: The Use of Computational Tools as an Aid for Listening

 - Ely Janoville Santana Sobral

-Some questions about the writing of the: representations and meanings of the score for the modular synthesizer
+Some questions about the writing of the Miradouro series: representations and meanings of the score for the modular synthesizer

 14:00